DisposaBoy/GoSublime/USAGE.md

 Key Bindings
 ------------

 By default, a number of key bindings are provided.
-They can be view in `Packages/GoSublime/Default.sublime-keymap`
+They can be viewed in `Packages/GoSublime/Default.sublime-keymap`

 Useful key bindings
 -------------------